ralphjsmit/filament/docs/10-testing/04-testing-schemas.md

 $undoBuilderFake();
 ```

-You may also find it useful to access test the number of items in a repeater by passing a function to the `assertSchemaSet()` method:
+You may also find it useful to access test the number of items in a repeater by passing a function to the `assertSchemaStateSet()` method:

 ```php
 use Filament\Forms\Components\Builder;